subeeshcbabu-zz/buildorch/README.md

 ### Pre Requisites
 Posix OS

 The commands should be executed at application root

 ## Features:

 ### Configuration based

-The build orchestartion works based on a JSON Configuration `buildorch.json`.
-If application did not specify a config json file, a default template is loaded. [buildorch.json](https://raw.github.com/subeeshcbabu/buildorch/master/config/buildorch.json).
+The build orchestartion works based on JSON Configuration `buildorch.json`.
+If the application did not specify a config json file, a default template is loaded [buildorch.json](https://raw.github.com/subeeshcbabu/buildorch/master/config/buildorch.json).
 The config loader supports arbitrary types using the module [shortstop] (https://github.com/krakenjs/shortstop).

 A Sample `buildorch.json`
 ```js